theema/TrenDective/README.md

-stocktrend detects support and resistant line. visualImpress allow user to compare stocks' ROE, ROA and Profit Margin in a sector as a bar graph
+stocktrend detects support and resistant line. visualImpress allow user to compare stocks' ROE, ROA and Profit Margin in a sector as a bar graph Data and stock values are based on Stock Exchange of Thailand(SET)

 Both part has no available GUI as of 15/01/2015 codes are in Python 3.4